IThreeM/I3M-Engine-Core/ARCHITECTURE.md

 instance, a renderer **is** dependent on a scene, but scene does **not** know anything about the renderer.
 This fact makes changes in the engine very easy even for beginners.

-Fyrox consists of the four crates - i3m-core, fyrox-sound, fyrox-ui, and Fyrox itself. i3m-core, fyrox-sound and fyrox-ui are **standalone** crates and can be used separately, the only place where these three are meet is the Fyrox.
+Fyrox consists of the four crates - i3m-core, i3m-sound, i3m-ui, and Fyrox itself. i3m-core, i3m-sound and
+i3m-ui are **standalone** crates and can be used separately, the only place where these three are meet is the Fyrox.
 Previously each crate had a separate repository, but then I decided to put everything in single repository because it was too much of a pain to build any project that uses the engine.